Correcting Neck Posture: A Key To Pain Relief

 When the spinal tissues are subject to significant pressure for long periods of time, they deform and undergo a remodeling in which these changes can become permanent.
 This is why it takes time and a concerted effort using multiple techniques to correct the poor posture condition.
 Although it requires a multifactorial approach, there are some things you can do we call posture first aid.

-Abnormal neck posture is associated with sympathetic symptom of degeneration which may include; headaches, abnormal functions of the eyes and the ears, and psychological and mental disorders.
+Abnormal cervical posture is associated with sympathetic symptom of degeneration which may include; headaches, abnormal functions of the eyes and the ears, and psychological and mental disorders.

 Self Test for Neck Posture Problems: The Wall Test – Stand with the back of your head touching the wall and your heels six inches from the baseboard.
 With your buttocks touching the wall, check the distance with your hand between your neck and the wall.

 If you can get within two inches at the neck, you are close to having good posture.
 If not, your head is protruding forward and is subject to deterioration of the joints and discs.

 According to the 31st Annual International Conference of the IEEE EMBS Minneapolis, Minnesota, USA, September 2-6, 2009; “Over time poor posture results in pain, muscle aches, tension and headache and can lead to long term complications such as osteoarthritis.
 Physiological and biomechanical stress due to sustained postures limit important musculoskeletal stimuli that are essential for normal musculoskeletal development”.